Staffin Community Trust

 Urras an Taobh Sear – Staffin Community Trust was set up to represent everybody who lives within the community of Staffin and to develop projects which are beneficial to the social and economic welfare of the district.

-At present SCT is delighted to have more than 100 people now registered as members and would like to grow that as much as we can.
+At present SCT is delighted to have 115 people now registered as members and would like to grow that as much as we can.
 SCT would like to have as many Staffin people, or those with strong links to the district, join as members as possible – and it is very straightforward.

 Minutes